Six killed, many injured in stampede at temple festival in North Goa

-Panaji: Six persons were killed, and several sustained injuries after a stampede broke out during a temple festival in North Goa, police said on Saturday.
+Panaji: At least six persons were killed, and several sustained injuries after a stampede broke out during a temple festival in North Goa, officials said on Saturday.

 The incident occurred at Sree Lairai Devi temple in Shirgao village in the wee hours of the day, a senior police officer said.